dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9.md

 ## App Host (Orchestration)

-The [.NET Aspire app host](../fundamentals/app-host-overview.md) is one of the most important features of .NET Aspire.
+The [.NET Aspire app host](../fundamentals/app-host-overview.md) is one of the **most important** features of .NET Aspire.
 In .NET Aspire 9, several new features were added specific to the app host.

 ### Waiting for dependencies

-You can now specify that a resource should wait for another resource before starting.
-This can help avoid connection errors during startup by only starting resources when their dependencies are ready.
+If you've been following along with .NET Aspire, you already know that your app host project is where you define your app model.
+You create a distributed application builder, add and configure resources, and express their dependencies.
+Now, you can specify that a resource should _wait_ for another resource before starting.
+This can help avoid connection errors during startup by only starting resources when their dependencies are "ready."

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);